saud-aslam/cloud_DevOps/README.md

 -d -p 5432:5432 jrvs-psql

 ```

-The Dockerfile tells the image to inject the commands in  `/psql/sql_dll/schema.sql`  after creating the jrvstrading database, so the database is fully ready after being dockerized.

 # AWS Cloud

 I did a number of small experiments on AWS to deploy my project to the cloud, here is a summary of what I did: